akshay-anandan/AzureADManagementApp/README.md

 # Azure AD Management App

 A Java Spring Boot web application to manage Azure AD components much faster than through the portal.
-This application utilizes the Azure Graph API as well as the ServiceNow API.
-Features include creating/deleting a group, adding/removing members from a group, adding/removing owners from a group, as well as ServiceNow integration.
+This application utilizes the Azure Graph API as well as the ServiceNow API in order to make Azure AD changes and ServiceNow table changes, respectively.

 ![image](https://github.com/user-attachments/assets/be42acf9-19d6-4252-ab2a-f485bc833f0e)